elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

 ![The completed tutorial pipeline](doc/images/tutorial_pipeline.png)

-Workflow pipelines can run locally in JupyterLab or remotely on Kubeflow Pipelines, a platform for building and deploying machine learning workflows based on containers.
+Workflow pipelines can run locally in JupyterLab or remotely on Apache Airflow and Kubeflow Pipelines.

 ![Run a notebook pipeline locally or on Kubeflow Pipelines](doc/images/notebook_pipeline_local_and_remote.png)

-In this tutorial you will learn how to create a pipeline and run it on Kubeflow Pipelines.
-Take a look at the [Hello World tutorial](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) to learn how to run notebook pipelines locally in JupyterLab.
+In this tutorial you will learn how to create a pipeline and run it on Apache Airflow.
+Two additional tutorials are available that illustrate the process for pipeline execution [locally in JupyterLab ](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) and [on Kubeflow Pipelines](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world_kubeflow_pipelines).

 ### Prerequisites

 To complete this tutorial you need
 - [JupyterLab 3.x with the Elyra extension v2.x (or newer) installed](https://elyra.readthedocs.io/en/latest/getting_started/installation.html).
-- Access to a [local](https://elyra.readthedocs.io/en/latest/recipes/deploying-kubeflow-locally-for-dev.html) or [cloud](https://www.kubeflow.org/docs/started/cloud/) Kubeflow Pipelines deployment
+- Access to a local or cloud deployment of Apache Airflow that has been [configured for use with Elyra](https://elyra.readthedocs.io/en/latest/recipes/configure-airflow-as-a-runtime.html).

 #### Information to collect before starting

-Collect the following information for your Kubeflow Pipelines installation:
+Collect the following information for your Apache Airflow deployment:
-- API endpoint, e.g. `http://kubernetes-service.ibm.com/pipeline`
+- API endpoint, e.g. `http://your.apache.webserver:port`
-- Namespace, for a multi-user, auth-enabled Kubeflow installation, e.g. `mynamespace`
-- Username for a multi-user, auth-enabled Kubeflow installation, e.g. `jdoe`
-- Password for a multi-user, auth-enabled Kubeflow installation, e.g. `passw0rd`
-- Workflow engine type, which should be `Argo` or `Tekton`.
-Contact your administrator if you are unsure which engine your deployment utilizes.
+- Git repository name and owner on github.com where DAGs are stored, e.g. `your-github-id/your-dag-repository`
+- Git repository branch in named repository, e.g. `test-dags`
+- Git repository token, e.g. `954cd6e41cb334eef6a072d5c3d18935f63d50ad`

 Notebook pipelines use S3-compatible cloud storage at runtime to make data available to notebooks.
-Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio - which is installed with Kubeflow Pipelines by default) as long as it can be accessed from your local machine and the Kubeflow Pipelines installation:
+Any kind of cloud storage should work (e.g. IBM Cloud Object Storage or Minio) as long as it can be accessed from your local machine and the Apache Airflow cluster:
-- S3 compatible object storage endpoint, e.g. `http://minio-service.kubeflow:9000`
+- S3 compatible object storage endpoint, e.g. `http://minio-service.kubernetes:9000`
 - S3 object storage username, e.g. `minio`
 - S3 object storage password, e.g. `minio123`

 ### Setup

-This tutorial uses the `hello_world_kubeflow_pipelines` sample from the https://github.com/elyra-ai/examples GitHub repository.
+This tutorial uses the `hello_world_apache_airflow` sample from the https://github.com/elyra-ai/examples GitHub repository.

 1. Launch JupyterLab.
 1. Open the _Git clone_ wizard (Git > Clone A Repository).
 1. Enter `https://github.com/elyra-ai/examples.git` as _Clone URI_.
-1. In the _File Browser_ navigate to `examples/pipelines/hello_world`.
+1. In the _File Browser_ navigate to `examples/pipelines/hello_world_apache_airflow`.

    ![Tutorial assets in File Browser](doc/images/cloned_examples.png)